+Emmanuel College Students' Club Inc. (ECSC) Committee

+Wing Leaders

+Inclusion Team

 College Interns

+- IT Interns

+- Publications Interns

-- IT Interns - Communications Interns
+- Communications Interns

-Each group has a slightly different role to play within our community, but all work collectively together with the staff to create a safe, fun and inclusive environment.
+Each group has a slightly different role to play within our community, but all work collectively with staff to create a safe, fun and inclusive environment.

 College Services and Facilities

-Emmanuel College provides the following services: Breakfast, lunch, dinner and supper Weekly cleaning Laundry services with washing and drying machines Reception with 24/7 staff member availability Wi-Fi connectivity across the College and in all individual rooms Weekly tutorials Onsite counselling and support Academic advocacy and support Air-conditioned rooms used for tutorials and as study areas 24/7 Fully fenced and gated community Ironing and kitchenette facilities in each residential wing Gill Student Centre Secure bike shed Chapel Dr Jane Thompson Common Room Senior Common Room The Presidents' Room Soundproofed and air-conditioned music rooms Basketball/netball court situated by the Brisbane River
+Emmanuel College provides the following services:

+Breakfast, lunch, dinner and supper Weekly cleaning Laundry services with washing and drying machines Reception with 24/7 staff member availability Wi-Fi connectivity across the College and in all individual rooms Weekly tutorials Onsite counselling and support Academic advocacy and support Air-conditioned rooms used for tutorials and as study areas 24/7 Fully fenced and gated community Ironing and kitchenette facilities in each residential wing Gill Student Centre Secure bike shed Chapel Dr Jane Thomson Common Room Senior Common Room The Presidents' Room Soundproofed and air-conditioned music rooms Basketball/netball court situated by the Brisbane River

 Room/Flat Facilities

 Students are personally responsible for their room and its contents and are expected to keep it tidy.

-On taking up residence, the furniture and fittings should be inspected carefully, and any damage should be recorded at check-in time.
+On taking up residence, the furniture and fittings should be inspected carefully, and any damage should be recorded at check-in time via the arrival condition report found on the residents portal.
 All rooms will be assessed on departure and any damage found may be charged to the occupier of the room.
+Examples of damage could include damage caused by the removal of posters and wall decorations, any paint/wall damage, excessive rubbish, missing desk chair and damage to carpet.
 In each residential room, the College provides:

-An inner-spring bed and mattress with a mattress protector Study desk, chair, and desk light Ceiling fan Fridge Shelving, and whiteboard Security fly screens Spacious cupboards and drawers Wi-Fi connection IT network and support Laundry bag Rubbish bin
+An inner-spring bed and mattress with a mattress protector

+Study desk, chair, and desk light

+Ceiling fan

+Fridge

+Shelving, and whiteboard

+Security fly screens

+Spacious cupboards and drawers

+Wi-Fi connection

+IT network and support

+Laundry bag

+Rubbish bin

 Flat facilities also include private communal kitchens and a private lounge and dining area.

 Students must provide the following:

-Towels

-Pillows

-Blankets/duvet/quilt

-All bed linen (a linen pack is provided for international students).

-Room usage guidelines

-For Workplace Health & Safety and fire regulation safety standards, the College has deemed that the following room limits will apply:

-Standard Room: no more than 6 people at any one time.

-Small Room: no more than 4 people at any one time.

-Wing Leader Room: no more than 12 people at any one time.
+Towels Pillows Blankets/duvet/quilt All bed linen (a linen pack is provided for international students).
+Room usage guidelines For Workplace Health & Safety and fire regulation safety standards, the College has deemed that the following room limits will apply: Standard Room: no more than 6 people at any one time Small Room: no more than 4 people at any one time Wing Leader Room: no more than 12 people at any one time.

-Care of Common Areas and Rooms

-Out of respect for the community, students are requested:
+Care of Common Areas and Rooms Out of respect for the community, students are requested: